Care Guides > Best Care Homes For Learning Disabilities in the UK - Handpicked by Our Care Experts

 Chetwynd House in Nottinghamshire

-Towards the southwest of Nottingham, you’ll find Chetwynd House Care Home, which has a ‘Good’ Care Quality Commission rating across the board.
+Chetwynd House Care Home is a wonderful care home in Nottingham which has a ‘Good’ Care Quality Commission rating across the board.
 This home can provide support for residents with learning difficulties.

 Chetwynd House also offers expert residential and dementia care with superb facilities for older adults.
 These amenities, along with a homely design, mean residents can enjoy a comfortable and welcoming care home environment.